 Video for the popular Lawn Edger and Trimmer Combo from WORX:

-Battery Powered Edgers are easy to take to the far edges of your property, making them more convenient than corded models.
+Battery-powered Edgers are easy to take to the far edges of your property, making them more convenient than corded models.

-The Advantages of Battery-Powered Lawn Tools
+What are the Advantages of Battery-Powered Lawn Equipment?

 This difference is particularly noticeable with handheld yard tools like chainsaws, hedge trimmers, and string trimmers, which must be leveraged away from your body.

-While the weight difference isn’t as significant a factor for lawnmowers due to the mechanical advantage provided by the wheels, you’ll still find a battery-powered lawnmower lighter and easier to push than most gas-powered models.
+While the weight difference isn’t as significant a factor for lawnmowers due to the mechanical advantage provided by the wheels, you’ll typically find a battery-powered lawnmower lighter and easier to push than most gas-powered models.

 Another advantage of battery lawn tools over those with gas engines is their lower maintenance requirements.